dahmansphi/bireysel_algo_v1/README.md

 > Once these conditions are met then you may employ the bireysel_algo.
 Anyway, the package has a condition built in to make sure those conditions are met.

+As I have mentioned in the introduction, there are **three blocks** for the bireysel_algo to make _the final prediction_.
+Essentially, we need a _training dataset_ that the package will **build**, then **train**.
+Eventually, we call on the **predict_test** to test the result.
+Since this is the **first edition** as a testing block for the method, you will see that the only _active_ function for prediction is **predict_test**.
+To this end you need to make sure:
+> 1. The training dataset is separated from the class vector. i.e. you should have the ds and the cls.
+Where the shape of ds should be m x n and the cls should be m x 1

 # Future release